itp-dwd/2020-spring/weeks/01_foundations.md

     * What is DevOps (developer operations)?
 * **Development environment**:
   * Git/Github:
     * What is Git?
-What is GitHub?
-What is GitHub Desktop?
-How do they relate to web/software development?
+    * What is GitHub?
+    * What is GitHub Desktop?
+    * How do Git and Github relate to web/software development?
     * How does git track changes in files?
-What are the commands to add and commit changes to files?
+    * What are the commands to add and commit changes to files?
     * How do you connect your local git repository to the remote git repository?
   * Command line:
     * What's the difference between the command line and a GUI (graphical user interface)?